Enable and configure Snyk on PRs

 Fail conditions: You can control whether the test will "fail" if the PR itself is adding a dependency with issues (most common) or if the repository as a whole has any issues.

 The criteria of what constitutes a "failed test" can also be customized.
 By default, the test does not filter based on severity or fixability, which can mean that PR tests will regularly fail.
-You can customize what the criteria are to fail the test:
+For Snyk Open Source you can customize what the criteria are to fail the test:

-Only fail for High or Critical severity issues (Snyk Open Source and Snyk Code)
+Only fail for high or critical severity issues

 These PR tests are optional by default, meaning that even if the test fails, the developer may be able to continue and merge the PR.
 Controlling whether a PR test is optional or blocking is configured within your source control management platform, such as GitHub’s branch protection rules.